irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgRefundServiceDepositResponse"></a>

 ### MsgRefundServiceDepositResponse
-MsgRefundServiceDepositResponse defines the Msg/RefundServiceDeposit response type.
+MsgRefundServiceDepositResponse defines the Msg/RefundServiceDeposit response type